Civil liberties in the coronavirus crisis

 The Government has an obligation to take steps to protect people’s lives and this involves restrictions on individual freedoms.

 But in times of crisis, states have a habit of going too far.

 Viruses are not cured by removing people’s rights and freedoms, but that is exactly what our Government has done – treating the pandemic as a criminal justice issue, prioritising immigration control over human life and failing to protect the marginalised.

 Liberty has always supported proportionate action to protect lives.
 This isn’t that.
 The Government needs to scrap its current coronavirus policies and focus on a response that protects our rights.

 The police have been given extensive new powers to detain people they think might be infectious, force them to be tested and place them in quarantine without a time limit.

-Police can also hand out fines and use force to impose the ‘lockdown’.
+Police could also hand out fines and use force to impose the ‘lockdown’.

-Certain communities which are already over-policed are likely to bear the brunt of these new powers.
+Communities which were already over-policed have borne the brunt of these new powers.

 The Government’s hostile environment policies have left undocumented people too afraid to seek medical care in the middle of a public health emergency in case they are faced with huge bills, detention and deportation.
 And hundreds of people are still being held in immigration detention centres without access to satisfactory healthcare services.